oliviakumar/vmware_edgewalk/README.md

 			boolean - true or false depending on whether the face matches
 			interface - contains the data of matched person, or default values for anonymous

+	- Takes in the edgex event instance and the data interface from the app sdk and populates the data interface according to the results of the facial recognition
+	- If face matched, returns true and populates the data interface according accordingly.
+If face not recognized,
+	returns false and populates the data interface with default information.